Learning Dynamic Belief Graphs to Generalize on Text-Based Games: Acknowledgements

 \section{Acknowledgements}

 We thank Alessandro Sordoni and Devon Hjelm for the helpful discussions about the probing task.
 We also thank David Krueger, Devendra Singh Sachan, Harm van Seijen, Harshita Sahijwani, Jacob Miller, Koustuv Sinha, Loren Lugosch, Meng Qu, Travis LaCroix, and the anonymous ICML 2020 and NeurIPS 2020 reviewers and ACs for their insightful comments on an earlier draft of this work.
-The work was funded in part by an academic grant from Microsoft Research, as well as a Canada CIFAR Chair in AI, held by Prof. Hamilton, Prof. Poupart and Prof. Tang.
+The work was funded in part by an academic grant from Microsoft Research, an NSERC Discovery Grant RGPIN-2019-05123, an IVADO Fundamental Research Project Grant PRF-2019-3583139727, as well as Canada CIFAR Chairs in AI, held by Prof. Hamilton, Prof. Poupart and Prof. Tang.

 \textbf{ {Contents in Appendices:}} \begin{itemize} \item In Appendix~\ref{appendix:model}, we describe each of the components in \ours in detail. \item In Appendix~\ref{appendix:pretrain_continuous}, we provide detailed information on how we pre-train \ours's graph updater with the two proposed methods (i.e., OG and COC). \item In Appendix~\ref{appendix:gatagtp}, we provide detailed information on \oursgtp, the discrete version of \ours.
 Since the action scorer module is the same as in \ours, this appendix elaborates on how a discrete graph updater works and how to pre-train the discrete graph updater. \item In Appendix~\ref{appendix:more_results}, we provide additional results and discussions.
 This includes training curves, training scores, testing scores, and high-res examples of the belief graphs learned by \ours.
 We provide a set of probing experiments to show that the belief graphs learned by \ours can capture useful information for relation classification tasks.
 We also provide qualitative analysis on \ours's OG task, which also suggests the belief graphs contain useful information for reconstructing the text observation $O_t$. \item In Appendix~\ref{appendix:implementation_details}, we provide implementation details for all our experiments. \item In Appendix~\ref{appendix:ftwp}, we show examples of graphs in TextWorld games. \end{itemize}